Hal Mohr: Directing

 On May 1, 1936, The Hollywood Reporter revealed that negotiations were underway between Mohr and Universal Pictures whereby the noted cameraman could soon be making his feature film directorial debut.
 The deal was inked in less than 2 weeks, but it was another six months before the film to be directed was identified by the Los Angeles Times, that being an adaptation of the Eleanore Griffin novel, Class Prophecy.
-With Deanna Durbin then set to star (as had been and would be numerous others prior to the eventual signing of Virginia Bruce) (Note: Others included Jane Wyatt, Ann Sothern, and, for a moment, Mohr's own wife, Evelyn Venable, a rumor promptly shot down by both husband and wife.) the story was characterized as a "light trifle" with a well-worn plotline (a characterization emphatically echoed following the film's March 1937 release).
+With Deanna Durbin then set to star (as had been and would be numerous others prior to the eventual signing of Virginia Bruce) (Note: Others included Jane Wyatt, Ann Sothern, and, for a moment, Mohr's own wife, Evelyn Venable, a rumor promptly shot down by both husband and wife.) the story was characterized as a "light trifle" with a well-worn plotline, a characterization emphatically echoed following the March 1937 release of the film, When Love Is Young.

 Yet despite understandable reservations about the film's hackneyed scenario, Mohr's treatment of that material, as witnessed at the film's March 12 preview screening at Hollywood's Pantages Theatre (documented by the trade publication, American Cinematographer), elicited "bouquets by both of the local film dailies".
 Variety, for its part, predicted "general audience approval as a program topper, with credit for its high average entertainment quality going to Hal Mohr for his first directorial job and to a dozen players for good performances," adding that "playing and direction give impressiveness to a rather old and timeworn tale" and that Mohr's first directing effort—as well as his "rating as associate producer" [the latter evidently not credited onscreen]—is "notably fine in getting fullest value from the material, scoring especially in the ingratiating comedy and deft blending of the musical and dramatic elements."